We are searching for

 Please wait.
 This should take only a few seconds.

-What Is Forward Collision Warning: How Does It Work?
+What Is Forward Collision Warning And How Does It Work?

-What Is Forward Collision Warning: How Does It Work?
+What Is Forward Collision Warning And How Does It Work?

 One of the biggest issues modern vehicles face is forward collision because of distracted driving or because the driver isn't giving drivers in front enough space when following them.
 By following too closely, you don't leave yourself enough time to brake during emergency situations, and you are more likely to collide with the driver ahead of you.
-That's why forward collision warning systems were invented and why they come on many new vehicles today.
+That's why forward collision warning was invented and it comes on many new vehicles today.

 What Does FCW Mean in a Car?

 FCW stands for forward collision warning, and when a car has one of these systems, it comes with sensors designed to warn the driver when they are more likely to collide with the vehicle ahead.
-The sensors help you achieve a healthy following distance for the vehicle ahead of you, and they also give you beeps or vibrations when you should be slowing down to avoid a potential collision.
+The FCW system helps you achieve a healthy following distance for the vehicle ahead of you, and they also give you beeps or vibrations when you should be slowing down to avoid a potential collision.

 These little sensors are powerful devices that can help you avoid serious accidents, and they are easy to work with.
-Once you get used to having them on your vehicle, you will begin to rely on them to stay safer and to know when you're going to make a dangerous mistake.
+Once you get used to having the forward collision warning on your vehicle, you will begin to rely on them to stay safer and to know when you're going to make a dangerous mistake.

 A Quick Guide to What an FCW System Does